dactglom12/patients-demo-app/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Folder structure

+- /src/app/api - holds a set of API routes triggered by the client
+- /src/app/[...other folders] - each subfolder is a page (page.tsx is a page declaration)
+- /src/constants - holds a set of constants
+- /src/entities - holds a set of entity declarations in shape of types
+- /src/hooks - custom hooks sit there
+- /src/mocks - holds a huge JSON file that gets modified by one of api routes (note creation)
+- /src/services - holds a set of services for back-end communication
+- /src/utitlites - utility functions belong in there

+## Testing

+Simply run `npm run test` in your terminal

 ## Learn More

 To learn more about Next.js, take a look at the following resources: